himalayahall/demo/README.md

 ## Test

-- Unit tests are used to test basic functionality replay service.
+- Unit tests are used to test basic functionality of the replay service including Start, Stop, Set Replay Speed, Rewind (Reset), Forward, Jump to Event.

 ## Installation